STIXProject/stixproject.github.io/utilities/index.md

 ### Java

 A community member ([@woot4moo](https://github.com/woot4moo)) has contributed [their JAXB Bindings](https://github.com/STIXProject/contrib/tree/master/java-stix) to the contrib repository.
+There has been discussion in the community about maintaining a set of APIs on top of that, those interested should e-mail the discussion list (stix-discussion-list@lists.mitre.org).

 ### .NET